ChrisPenner/wc/README.md

 Okay!
 So the challenge is to build a clone of the unix `wc` utility in Haskell and see how close we can get our performance and memory characteristics!
 Sounds simple enough!

-The criteria we'll consider includes:
+Here's the criteria:

 * Correctness: Should return identical character, word, and line counts as `wc` on the test files.
 * Speed (wall-clock-time): How do we compare to the execution time of `wc`?
 * Max Resident Memory: What's the peak of our memory usage?
 Is our memory usage constant, linear, or otherwise?

-Those are the main things we need to worry about!
+Those are the main things we need to worry about.

+Let's dive in.

 ## The dumbest thing that could possibly work

-As always we should start by just trying the dumbest possible thing and see how it goes.
+As always, we should start by just trying the dumbest possible thing and see how it goes.
 We can build up from there.
 What's the dumbest way to count characters, lines, and words in Haskell?
 Well, we could read the file, then run the functions `length`,`length . words`, and `length . lines` to get our counts!

 ```haskell
 stupid :: FilePath -> IO (Int, Int, Int)